bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

-# NASA APOD Part II - Advanced Styling Techniques
+# test NASA APOD Part II - Advanced Styling Techniques

 In this project you will refactor the styling you completed in the APOD app.
 You will style it using [Styled Components](https://github.com/LambdaSchool/nasa-photo-of-the-day.git), although you are welcome to _also_ use one or two [Reactstrap](https://reactstrap.github.io/) components if you wish.